culanomeara/adventureswithwood/README.md

 ### Database Schema

 Database scheme was drawn up using [App Diagrams.net](https://app.diagrams.net/).
 The scheme was used to plan the database models and fields.
 It also helped to display the relationships between the models and how they interact.
 Adventures With Wood consists of four custom models and one generic - Project, Post, Category, Comment and User.
-I did not include Keywords or Userlevels in my final design
+I did not include Keywords or Userlevels in my final design.
+I added Category type field(Project/Post) after my initial design.

 ![Adventures With Wood Database Scheme](media/readme/images/db_model_design.jpg)